zabakala/vue-currency-input/docs/config.md

 Whether to hide the grouping separator on focus.
 Default is `true`.

+### hideNegligibleDecimalDigitsOnBlur

+Whether to hide negligible decimal digits on blur.
+Default is `true`.

 ### hideNegligibleDecimalDigitsOnFocus

 Whether to hide negligible decimal digits on focus.
 Default is `true`.